 Photo for Lerato Foods by Hdyti.com

 Sweet and smokey flavours evoking memories of love and family; that is the beauty of jollof to me.
-I love sharing this recipe with guests at my cookery classes and creating new memories as we cook together.
+I love sharing this recipe with guests at our cookery classes and supperclubs, creating new memories as we cook together.

-The great thing about this dish is that the burnt crust you may get at the bottom of the pot is a favourite in Nigeria.
-I personally avoid it because I do not like burnt pots.
+The great thing about this dish is that the burnt crust you may get at the bottom of the pot is a favourite amongst many.
+I personally avoid it because I do not like hassle of burnt pots.
 So if yours burns a little, remember its all part of the wonderful recipe.

-Originally cooked with rice, this recipe is wonderful with grains such as barley, Ethiopian teff, brown and wild rice varieties.
+Originally cooked with rice, this dish from the wollof people of Sene-Gambia is just as wonderful with grains such as barley, Ethiopian teff, brown and wild rice varieties.
 You can also find British grown quinoa in stores now.
-Be conservative with your water quantity and don't be tempted to stir.
-The most common question I am asked is, "why is my jollof always too soft?"
-It is because of too much water added to early.
-As it cooked, add a little more water at a time, and leave your grains to steam cook.
-Use more water for brown rice which will also need patience and an extended cooking time.
+Be conservative with your water quantity and don't be tempted to stir!

 Cooking Time: 45 minutes